alex-mazzarella/alex-mazzarella.github.io/_posts/2020-10-22-my_first_post.md

 ---
 layout: post
-title: A guide for nist Data Science beginners!
+title: A guide for Data Science beginners!
 ---

 ## Intro